History of NSU Band

 In the fall of 1980, Robert Bailey was hired to serve as the trumpet instructor and assistant band director under Dr. Lehman.
 After a few years of this arrangement, Dr. Lehman decided to leave the day to day direction of the band program to Dr. Bailey and concentrate on classroom teaching, which he did until his retirement from the university in 1996.

 Dr. Bailey continued as the band director until 1996 when Dr. Robert Carnochan was hired as the Director of Bands, while Dr. Bailey continued in his capacity as trumpet instructor.
-Dr. Carnochan, currently the Director of the Longhorn Band at the University of Texas at Austin, served the NSU band until 1998, when he was replaced by Joe Ray, who guided the band for the 98-99 season.
+Dr. Carnochan, served the NSU band until 1998, when he was replaced by Joe Ray, who guided the band for the 98-99 season.

 In August 1999, Dr. Jeff Bright took over as the Director of Bands, a position he held until 2007.
 In Fall 2007, Dr. Norman Wika assumed the position of Director of Bands.
 Dr. Wika conducted the NSU Wind Ensemble, Communiversity Band, and taught conducting and applied low brass.
 From 2007-2011, Dr. Wika also directed the RiverHawk Marching Band.
 In 2011 Dr. James Lindroth was hired as the Assistant Director of Bands and Director of the RiverHawk Marching Band.
 In addition to his duties with the band program, Dr. Lindroth also coordinates the music education program and teaches applied percussion.